Start an Agricultural Pesticides Trading Business in Dubai

 Licensing and Compliance Requirements

 Trading in agricultural pesticides in the UAE is a regulated activity.
-Beyond the free zone trading licence, operators must satisfy requirements set by the UAE Ministry of Climate Change and Environment.
+Beyond the free zone trading license, operators must satisfy requirements set by the UAE Ministry of Climate Change and Environment.
 Key compliance obligations include:

 Registration of each pesticide product with MOCCAE prior to import or sale